You will get:

 3 jars of dye, your choice of colors,

 8oz of citric acid,

 ratio formulas to play with,

-This will yield 14 fat quarters of over dyed wool.
+The wool will yield 8 or 16 fat quarters of over dyed wool.

 You will still have lots of dye and citric acid left to play with other wools.